Allahnana/Allahnana/README.md

 - 👋 Hi, I’m Usman Abdulhadi Allahnana.
-- 👀 I’m interested in learning new things.
+- 👀 I’m interested in learning new technologies that will help in solving our modern problems.
 - 🌱 I’m currently learning React.js
-- 💞️ I’m looking to collaborate with t
+- 💞️ I’m looking to collaborate with tech minded people like me.
-- 📫 How to reach me ...
+- 📫 How to reach me usmanallahnana@gmail.com, https://twitter.com/dev_allahnana?t=3gZqjwREmn2A-n0nx11unw&s=09

 <!---
 Allahnana/Allahnana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.